sybrew/the-seo-framework/readme.txt

 	* Also, when pressed, TSF doesn't know it's emptied...
 		* This feature is removed in Chromium Edge...

-TODO add inline notice moving script, so it won't cause a layout shift?
-WordPress should've done that 12 years ago...

 ## For everyone
 * **Added:**
 	* You can now exclude taxonomies from receiving SEO from TSF.